Classification of Harish-Chandra modules over some Lie algebras related to the Virasoro algebra: Harish-Chandra modules over

 By Lemma \ref{lemm31} we only need to consider the case that all $Y_i,\ i\in\z+s, i\ne 0$, are nonsingular on $V$.
-In the case of $s=0$, if there exists $v\in V$ such that $Y_0v=0$, then as in Case 1, we can also deduce that $H^nV=0$.
+In the case of $s=0$, if there exists a nonzero $v\in V$ such that $Y_0v=0$, then as in the proof of Lemma \ref{lemm31}, we can also deduce that $H^nV=0$.
 It is contradict to the hypothetical conditions.
 So $Y_0$ is also nonsingular on $V$.

 So we can suppose that all $Y_i, i\in\z+s$, are nonsingular on $V$.
 Then all $V_p=\{v\in V\mid L_0v=(a+p)v\}, p\in(1-s)\z$, have a same finite dimension.